 Wills & Probate Solicitors in Lancaster, Garstang and Longridge

-Our team has over 40 years’ experience in drafting Wills, Lasting Powers of Attorney, Trusts, and Deputyship Applications, as well as in dealing with the administration of estates and obtaining Grants of Probate.
+Our solicitors' team has over 40 years’ experience in drafting Wills, Lasting Powers of Attorney, Trusts, and Deputyship Applications, as well as in dealing with the administration of estates and obtaining Grants of Probate.
 With a no-nonsense, pragmatic approach, our expert team are always on-hand to provide you with the advice that you need.

 Your first consultation with one of our Wills Solicitors is free of charge, and all our services are offered on a fixed-fee basis.

 So, why hesitate?
 Enquire today.